strapi/documentation/docs/developer-docs/latest/development/plugins-extension.md

 - [extending the plugin's interface](#extending-a-plugin-s-interface) (e.g. to add controllers, services, policies, middlewares and more)

 ::: note
 Currently it's not possible to extend the admin panel part of a plugin.
-Consider forking a plugin if admin panel customizations are required.
+Consider using [patch-package](https://www.npmjs.com/package/patch-package) if admin panel customizations are required.
 :::

 :::warning